Himanshi7Bansal/ICT-projects/README.md

 # ICT-projects
-My ICT internship profects on which I worked
+My ICT internship projects on which I worked